tigerfarm/tigtaskrouterworker/README.md

 - You will be put into the TaskRouter queue and hear the wait music.
 - Disconnect/hangup, your IVR works.

-### Deploy the TaskRouter Workers Application
+### Deploy the TaskRouter Worker Application

 Click the Deploy to Heroku link:

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/tigtaskrouterworker)

+When you deploy to Heroku, you will be prompted for an app name.
+The name needs to be unique.
+Example, enter your name+tw (example: davidtw).
+Click Deploy app.
+Once the application is deployed, click Manage app.
-Create Heroku environment variables.
+Set Heroku project environment variables by clicking Settings.
+Click Reveal Config Vars.

+Add the following key value pairs:
 - ACCOUNT_SID : your Twilio account SID
 - AUTH_TOKEN : your Twilio account auth token
 - TOKEN_PASSWORD : your token password